 The MA Graphic Media Design course team welcomes thoughtful, critical and productive participants concerned with the effective articulation of design.

 An Honours degree in a relevant subject, or a professional or academic qualification recognised as equivalent to an Honours degree.
 If you do not have the required qualifications, but do have professional experience, you may be eligible to gain credit for previous learning and experience through the Accreditation of Prior and Experiential Learning (APEL) i.e. professional experience or a combination of courses and work experience.

 Applicants from non-traditional backgrounds, as well as those already within employment, are also welcome, as the course has been designed to accommodate flexibility in educational engagement.
 Your experience is assessed as a learning process and tutors will evaluate that experience for currency, validity, quality and sufficiency.

 All classes are conducted in English.
 If English is not your first language, we strongly recommend you send us an English language test score together with your application to prove your level of proficiency.
 If you have booked a test or are awaiting your results, please clearly indicate this on your application form.
-When you have received your test score, please send it to us immediately.
-The standard English language requirement for entry is IELTS 6.5 with a minimum of 5.5 in any one paper, or equivalent.

 Funding opportunities available for this course:

 If you haven’t found the information you’re looking for or want to ask us a question about this course, please fill out our enquiry form.